-- Partnership: partnership entry modes are those wherein two (bilateral partnership) or more (network partnership) firms cojoin their finance, skills, information and/or other resources to minimize risks.
+- Partnership: Partnership entry modes are those wherein two (bilateral partnership) or more (network partnership) firms co-join their finance, skills, information and/or other resources to minimize risks.
 These are joint ventures, licensing, or joint distribution networks.

-- Organic: organic entry modes involve those that increase the company’s sales using only internal resources.
+- Organic: Organic entry modes involve those that increase the company’s sales using only internal resources.
 In other words, they are trade-based entry modes, such as exporting.

 - Mergers and Acquisitions (M&A): M&A generally occurs when one company directly purchases another company.
 Together, they form a new legal entity under one mother corporation.

 Again, evaluate the information about the company and carefully compare that with the risks of each entry mode to decide on a suitable one.
-For example, if the client company has a patented technology, choosing a partnership entry mode runs the risk of technological thefts.
+For example, if the client company has a patented technology, choosing a partnership entry mode runs the risk of technological theft.

 You should also consider the commitment factor – how much control does the company want over the new market, and how much investment is it willing to make?
 With a simple strategy like exporting, you can exit easily but have less control.
-Meanwhile, with a wholly owned subsidiary, investment costs are high but you also have more control.
+Meanwhile, with a wholly-owned subsidiary, investment costs are high but you also have more control.

 Step 8: Finalize your execution plan

 The final step is to specify your execution plan, containing the key objectives to be implemented.
 The plan will also need to specify what tasks to be completed, who is in charge of each task, and how they should be carried out.
 The final plan will be the final deliverable to the client.
 The client can then choose to implement it themselves or sign another implementation contract.

 Now, let’s apply the framework to a real case so you can see the flow.